 As the name suggests, natural fiber mattresses use a variety of natural materials in their construction.
-Natural fibers are deduced from animals and plants.
-When buying a natural fiber mattress, look out for hybrids which combine natural and synthetic fibers that is if you want a pure natural fiber mattress.
+Natural fibers are derived from animals and plants.
+When buying a natural fiber mattress, look out for hybrids that combine natural and synthetic fibers if you want a purely natural fiber mattress.

-It is almost impossible to manufacture natural fiber mattresses and most combine the use of synthetic foam.
-Incorporation of synthetic foam is not as bad as incorporation of synthetic fibers.
+It is almost impossible to manufacture natural fiber mattresses, and most combine the use of synthetic foam.
+The incorporation of synthetic foam is not as bad as the incorporation of synthetic fibers.
 Again, always look out for that when purchasing your mattress.

 - Natural fibers like wool and mohair are eco friendly